Creating an Apache Kafka® cluster

 Note

-For an Apache Kafka® cluster and multiple broker hosts, specify subnets in each availability zone even if you plan to place broker hosts only in some of them.
-These subnets are required to host three KRaft hosts, one in each availability zone.
-For more information, see Resource relationships in the service.
+For an Apache Kafka® cluster with multiple broker hosts, specify subnets in each availability zone even if you plan to place broker hosts only in some of them.
+You need these subnets to deploy three KRaft hosts, one per availability zone.
+For more information, see Resource relationships.

 -